hyoshioka0128/bot-docs.ja-jp/articles/v4sdk/bot-builder-tutorial-add-qna.md

 > Before creating a zip of your project files, make sure that you are _in_ the correct folder.
 > - For C# bots, it is the folder that has the .csproj file.
 > - For JS bots, it is the folder that has the app.js or index.js file.
+> - For Python bots, it is the folder that has the app.py file.
 >
 > Select all the files and zip them up while in that folder, then run the command while still in that folder.
 >